siwaar/French-Web-Domain-Classification/README.md

 ## Introduction
 The goal of this project is to solve a web domain classification problem.
-Text based methods and Graph based methods on web pages document for classification tasks are ofmany studies.
+Text based methods and Graph based methods on web pages document for classification tasks are of many studies.
-In this project, we implement different prepossessing strategies to deal with our data and we explore different methods of machine learning and deep learning to solve a web domain classification problem.
+In this project, we implemented different prepossessing strategies to deal with our data and we explored different methods of machine learning and deep learning to solve a web domain classification problem.
 We present all the methods deployed and the best scored method.

 ## Dataset
 The dataset of French domains was generated from a large crawl of the French web that was performed